fulmicoton/fulmicoton.github.io/_posts/2015-09-05-levenshtein.markdown

 Earlier this year, Jules Jacob wrote an awesome blog post titled [**Levenshtein automata can be simple and fast**](http://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html).
 While reading it, you might notice that it is kind of a rebuke against the convoluted language of the original paper : [Correction with Levenshtein-Automata](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.16.652) by Klaus Schulz and Stoyan Mihov.
 I read this paper, and I have to agree its style is rather abstract and opaque.

-Jules's blog post on the other hand wield great pedagogy, and walks the reader step-by-step through building such automata, using a simple algorithm.
+Jules's blog post on the other hand wield great pedagogy, and walks the reader step-by-step through a simpler algorithm to build Levenshtein automata.

 While I love this blogpost, I am afraid that I disagree with Jules, when he claims : **After a bit of tinkering I had a working Levenshtein automaton in just a handful of lines of code with the same time complexity as the paper claims to have.**

 Jules's algorithm complexity is indeed linear in the number of characters.
 However, if you consider the complexity in the maximum edit distance supported, the algorithm does not do that well.
 The blog post dismisses it by saying that we will only consider edit distance < 2 anyway, so why not consider it constant.
-I would counter argue that at distance 2, the algorithm described here is already too slow to be usable in practise to build an autocomplete system.
+I would counter argue that at distance 2, the algorithm described here is already too slow to be usable in practise to build a search autocomplete system.

-Moreover, the paper actually describes in ``Chapter 6`` a way to avoid computing the DFA at all... so calling it ** same time complexity ** is a bit of a stretch?
+Moreover, the paper actually describes in ``Chapter 6`` a way to avoid computing the DFA at all... so isn't calling it ** same time complexity ** a bit of a stretch?

 In this blog post I will try to take the subject where Jules left it, and explain the actual algorithm in the article.
 I will also explain some specificities about Lucene's implementation.